IcarusWS/langic/README.md

 Langic requires browsers with ES6 support to run.

-Download the repository from [Github](https://github.com/IcarusWS/langic)
+Clone the repository from [Github](https://github.com/IcarusWS/langic)

 ##### Configure
 1. Place the _langic.js_ file into your scripts folder